 Charger is a diploid Italian ryegrass which provides excellent autumn/winter feed in the second and third years under favourable conditions.

-A later maturing plant which can extend the grazing season into late summer.
+Charger is a late-flowering variety which can extend the grazing season into late summer.
 Charger benefits from late season rains or irrigation.

 Days to flowering relative to Nui (0) = +12